-ITEM 2.
-APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+ITEM 3.
+RATIFICATION OF THE APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Board of Directors recommends the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the 2005 fiscal year.
-This registered public accounting firm has served as independent auditors of the Company pursuant to annual appointment since 1969 except for 1982 and 1983.
+The Board of Directors recommends the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the 2006 fiscal year.
+This independent registered public accounting firm has audited the Company pursuant to annual appointment since 1969 except for 1982 and 1983.